12 Places to Get Money Orders (Near Me) with Prices and Locations

 money order

-Money orders are similar to a check but the funds are guaranteed by the issuer of the money order.
-They can’t bounce like a check so it’s much safer to receive a money order as payment.
+Money orders are similar to checks, but the funds are guaranteed by the issuer of the money order.
+Because they can’t bounce like a check, it’s much safer to receive a money order as payment.

 They are also a convenient way to pay if you don’t have a checking account or you need to pay someone who doesn’t accept checks.